axibase/atsd-use-cases/research/fitness-index/README.md

 the Raleigh/Charlotte example seemed to indicate that two cities in one state of vastly different sizes score very differently on the AFI, with the smaller Raleigh MSA having a much higher rank and score than the larger Charlotte MSA.
-This relationship is shown to actually be the exception and not the norm: The trend supported by the data shows that cities within one state, regardless of their population size, seem to score more closely to one another than cities from different states but similar population sizes.
+This relationship is shown to be the exception and not the norm: The trend supported by the data shows that cities within one state, regardless of their population size, seem to score more closely to one another than cities from different states but similar population sizes.
 Compare the Nashville MSA (population 1.8 million) to the San Jose MSA (population 2.0 million), the Orlando MSA (population 2.2 million), and the